Train delays & cancellations

-As for the train franchises that aren’t signed up to Delay Repay - they are still governed by the National Carriage Rules (the thing referred to on the back of your ticket), a less generous scheme to Delay Repay but which still requires the train company to pay you back some dosh for the delay.
+As for the Train Operating Companies that aren’t signed up to Delay Repay - they are still governed by the National Rail Conditions of Travel (the thing referred to on the back of your ticket), a less generous scheme to Delay Repay, but one which still requires the train company to pay you compensation for the delay.

-Don’t forget, if the ticket was over £100 and you purchased the ticket on your Credit Card, you will be covered by section 75 and can get money back that way.
-To date this has had limited use by consumers and so we are keen to hear how it goes if you use this approach.
+Don’t forget, if the ticket was over £100 and you purchased it on your credit card, you may be covered by Section 75 and may be able to get money back that way.
+To date, few consumers have used this option, so we are keen to hear how it goes if you use this approach.

 Train delay compensation can be up to 100% of your fare depending on the length of the delay.

-If you are a season ticket owner the table below shows your entitlement for weekly, monthly and annual tickets.
-If you know how much you paid for the ticket, based on the length of the delay you can calculate how much you are owed.
-IE: You hold a monthly ticket that you paid £1000.
-After experiencing a delay of 90 minutes, you are entitled to a claim of £1000/40 = £25 compensation.
+The table below shows your entitlement for weekly, monthly and annual tickets.
+Based on the amount you paid for the ticket and the length of the delay, you can calculate how much you are owed.
+For example, say you hold a monthly ticket that cost £1,000 and experienced a delay of 90 minutes, you are entitled to a claim of £1000/40 = £25 compensation.

-If not you will need to claim a refund by either getting a paper form or use our online form to request a repayment.
+If you didn't travel with a service offering automated delay repay, you will need to claim a refund using a paper form provided by the train operator, or you can use our online form to request compensation.

-Unfortunately, some companies, including TFL, Chiltern Railways, Arriva Trains Wales, South West Trains, Grand Central, and First Transpennine Express, don't yet offer Delay Repay.
-(South West Trains franchise is changing and so we expect this to change with the new operator).
+Unfortunately, some companies, including TFL, Chiltern Railways, Arriva Trains Wales, Grand Central, and First Transpennine Express, don't yet offer Delay Repay.

 They only have to offer compensation when the train is delayed by 60 minutes and even then only have to offer a 50% proportion of the fare’s value back.
 However, although this is the statutory minimum, in many cases they will pay out on shorter delays, so it’s always worth submitting your claim.